CrixuAMG/Laravel-Mentions/README.md

 > #### Vendor Publish
 > Publish the vendor files to your application (included the config file `config/mentions.php` and the migration file) :
 > ```php
-> php artisan vendor:publish --provider="Xetaio\Mentions\Providers\MentionServiceProvider"
+> php artisan vendor:publish --provider="CrixuAMG\Mentions\Providers\MentionServiceProvider"
 > ```
 > Then migrate the database :
 > ```sh